Why Civic Competences are Especially Important

-Education for Democratic Citzenship understood as competency-based learning aims to foster initiative, an active role of an individual in public life.
-This includes a systematic understanding of how ones individual engagement is connected to the society and the political system, or helping citizens/learners to develop a democratic attitude toward other people and groups.
+Education for Democratic Citzenship aims to foster initiative, an active role of an individual in public life.
+This includes a systematic understanding of how one's individual engagement is connected to the society, the political system, or to complex social challenges and is helping citizens/learners to develop a democratic attitude toward other people and groups.
 All of these abilities are requirements for any successful co-creation and public engagement.

-Published by: UNESCO-UNEVOC Centre for technical and vocational education and training: Online
+UNESCO-UNEVOC Centre for technical and vocational education and training: Online

 of youth work related items: EN, FR, CN, GR, DE

 Published by IJAB: Online

 Equity, Diversity, and Inclusion Glossary of Terms

 by University of Washington - School of Public Health 2021 Download